kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 For each file:

-1. Change the paths to the abspath_curr, original train, val, and test folders
+1. Change the paths to the abspath_curr, original train, val, and test folders (Cell 4 and 27)
 3. Run the file to train the model

 **3-Create-Models-Flipped**